How to prep a better lunch

 “Examples of snacks include a hard-boiled egg and baby carrots, cucumber sticks with deli meat wrapped around them, string cheese and strawberries or an apple with peanut butter,” says Schumann.

-Schumann recommends avoiding grain-based snacks, which provide immediate energy, but because they’re digested so quickly, won’t keep kids satisfied.
-Cereal or bars are easy to pack, but they can be high in carbohydrate and sugar and low in fiber, making them a less ideal choice.
+She recommends avoiding grain-based snacks, which provide immediate energy, but because they’re digested so quickly, won’t keep kids satisfied.
+Cereal or bars are easy to pack, but they can be high in carbohydrates and sugars and low in fiber, making them a less ideal choice.

 Want to pack healthy lunches and snacks for your family?
 Schumann and Dr. Jeremy Daigle, who leads the Healthy Active Living Program in Oak Lawn, encourage parents to make eating healthy and spending time in the kitchen fun with these simple tips: